Greg Behrendt

-Gregory Behrendt (born July 21, 1963) is an American comedian and author.
-His work as a script consultant to the HBO sitcom Sex and the City paved the way for co-authoring of the New York Times bestseller He's Just Not That Into You (2004), later adapted into a film by the same name.
-Apart from that he also hosted two short-lived television shows, The Greg Behrendt Show (2006) and Greg Behrendt's Wake Up Call (2009).
+Gregory Behrendt (born July 21, 1963) is an American comedian, talk show host, author, and musician.
+His work as a script consultant for the HBO sitcom Sex and the City paved the way for co-authoring of the New York Times bestseller He's Just Not That Into You (2004), later adapted into a film by the same name.
+He also hosted two talk shows, The Greg Behrendt Show (2006) and Greg Behrendt's Wake Up Call (2009).

 Early life and education

 Greg Behrendt graduated with a Bachelor of Arts degree in theater from the University of Oregon in 1991, though initially he had enrolled to be a business major and to play rugby.

 Career

 After graduation, Behrendt moved to San Francisco, where he joined an improvisational troupe, and met fellow comic Margaret Cho.
 In his early years, he performed comedy and improv in San Francisco.
 He was a member of the improv troupe Crash and Burn, whose members included Margaret Cho.
 He came up as a performer alongside such comics as David Cross (with whom he roomed for years) and Patton Oswalt.

 He went on to appear on The Tonight Show and Late Night with Conan O'Brien.
 His stand-up special, Greg Behrendt is Uncool, debuted on Comedy Central in January 2006.

 In June 2006, he appeared on Celebrity Poker Showdown, playing for a domestic violence charity.
 Behrendt was a script consultant for the HBO sitcom Sex and the City, "offering script notes from the perspective of a straight man to the writing team, composed of women and gay men".

 With Liz Tuccillo, Behrendt co-wrote the 2004 self-help book He's Just Not That Into You.
 It was adapted by Drew Barrymore's Flower Films/Warner Bros. as a movie of the same name, premiering February 6, 2009.

-With his wife Amiira Ruotola-Behrendt, he co-wrote It's Called a Breakup Because It's Broken.
+With his wife Amiira Ruotola-Behrendt, he co-wrote It's Called a Breakup Because It's Broken and "It's just a f***** date".

 He released the book It's Just a Date! in the UK.

 His daily daytime "self-help" talk show, The Greg Behrendt Show, premiered September 12, 2006, four months later Sony Pictures Television announced, in January 2007 that the series would not have a second season, and the show aired its last new episodes in February 2007.

 He also did a mid-season program for the 2006–07 television season Greg Behrendt's Wake-Up Call for ABC, which never aired on the network.
 The program began airing in January 2009 on ABC's sister cable network SoapNet.
 He also appeared on the Great Debate at the 2010 Melbourne Comedy Festival, in which he argued as the third speaker for the negative team on the debate "Food Is Better Than Sex".
 Behrendt's team, made up of New Zealand comedian Cal Wilson, English comedian Russell Kane and Behrendt himself, won the comedy event.

 He started the podcast Walking the Room with his friend Dave Anthony.